JGCRI/gcam-doc/energy.md

 <img src="gcam-figs/gas_supply_curve.png" width="750" height="300" />
 {: .fig}
 <img src="gcam-figs/coal_supply_curve.png" width="750" height="300" />
-**Illustrative examples of supply curves and totall supplies for fossil resources in GCAM (from GCAM 5.1.2)** {: .fig}
+**Illustrative examples of supply curves and totall supplies for fossil resources in GCAM (from GCAM 5.3)** {: .fig}

+#### Representation of unconventional oil as a technology within crude oil

+Unconventional oil and crude oil into 1 resource (crude oil).
+Note that the ability for countries to produce unconventional oil is maintained by adding it as a subresource and technology within crude oil.
+This structure allows GCAM to load all costs related to unconventional oil production directly as technology costs.
+Since unconventional oil is not a resource, unconventional oil now uses crude oil's global resource price.

 ### Renewable Resources